 Breckenridge (Hotel Prices & Photos)

 Breckenridge is a world-renowned ski town, and over the holidays it becomes one of the most magnificent Victorian-style Christmas towns.
-Look forward to sing-along carols while sipping hot cocoa paired at the mountainside Christmas Tree lighting ceremony, watching the Bernese Mountain Dog Parade for lots of four-legged adorableness as well as taking horse-drawn carriage rides, all in a scene that feels as if you’ve stepped into an old-fashioned holiday painting.
-It begins with the Lighting of Breckenridge on the first weekend in December, which includes the Running of the Santas, with hundreds of red-clad elves taking to the streets.
+Look forward to sing-along carols while sipping hot cocoa paired at the mountainside Christmas Tree lighting ceremony, watching the Holiday Dog Parade for lots of four-legged adorableness, all in a scene that feels as if you’ve stepped into an old-fashioned holiday painting.
+It begins with the Lighting of Breckenridge on the first weekend in December, which includes the Race of the Santas, with hundreds of red-clad elves taking to the streets.

 Aspen (Hotel Prices & Photos)